judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 M. Shafik Gabr is a prominent Egyptian businessman and philanthropist.
 He has established charitable foundations in Egypt and the United States to perform good humanitarian works of various sorts.
 In 2013, he began a fellowship program that encourages East-West dialogue.
 Each year, the fellowship brings 20 young professionals together for a month of travel, dialogue, and stimulating meetings with top leaders in Egypt and the United States.

 I am a 2015 fellow.
-In this article, I share my notes from the fellowship to record my learnings from my participation and hope that these notes might help future fellowship applicants gain a sense of what they are signing up for.
+In this article, I share my notes from the fellowship to record my learnings from my participation and hope that these notes might help future fellowship applicants understand what they are signing up for.

 My notes are as comprehensive as I could get them, but the most meaningful learnings came, of course, from the person-to-person interactions that the fellowship facilitates.
 Please forgive any typos, grammatical errors, or incomplete sentences.
 Again, these are just notes.
 If you would like more information about the fellowship, feel free to leave me a comment below this article, [contact me](/contact) or visit the [Shafik Gabr Foundation website](https://eastwestdialogue.org/).